Connecticut Immigration Attorney

 If you cannot afford to pay upfront, many immigration lawyers will work with you to create a flexible payment plan or find another affordable solution.
 Do not assume you cannot afford to hire an immigration lawyer.
 Consult with an attorney in Connecticut to ask about his or her fees before you make your decision.
 Your immigration attorney should be upfront and honest with you about how much his or her services cost right from the beginning.

 Start a Case Review With a Connecticut Immigration Lawyer

 The best way to assert your rights as an undocumented immigrant in Connecticut is by retaining the help of an attorney with a thorough understanding of immigration law at the Law Offices of James A. Welcome.
 We know your rights and can provide you with effective legal representation after you have not been treated with the protection you deserve.
 We know what is on the line and can help you through the process of asserting your constitutional rights.
 Reach out today.

 Related Reading on Immigration

 If you wish to learn more, call our firm to speak with a Connecticut immigration attorney at (203) 753-7300.

-We proudly represent English, Spanish, Portuguese, Mandarin, & Cantonese speakers throughout Connecticut from our offices in Waterbury, Norwalk, and Danbury.
+We proudly represent English, Spanish, and Portuguese speakers throughout Connecticut from our offices in Waterbury, Norwalk, and Danbury.